gazebosim/gz-sim/tutorials/particle_tutorial.md

     </plugin>
 ```

 Next, we can start adding particle emitter models into the world.
-In our example world, we include a [Fog Generator](https://app.ignitionrobotics.org/OpenRobotics/fuel/models/Fog%20Generator) model from Ignition Fuel:
+In our example world, we include a [Fog Generator](https://app.ignitionrobotics.org/OpenRobotics/fuel/models/Fog%20Generator) model from Gazebo Fuel:

 ```xml
     <include>